able99/bnorth/packages/demo/README.md

 1. AnimationNone
 1. popover hover trigger cannot close when click and click trigger close is wrong
 1. pluign valdate refine
+1. tabs title props is wrong
+1. item should not use container.item, must wrap for component common props